-Among women without cervical cancer,1 several markers of sexual behavior were significantly associated with the odds of testing positive for HSV-2.
-Compared with married women, both cohabiting women and women who were single, separated, divorced or widowed had significantly elevated odds of infection (2.2 and 1.6, respectively).
+Among women without cervical cancer, several markers of sexual behavior were significantly associated with the odds of testing positive for HSV-2.
+Compared with married women, both cohabiting women and noncohabiting unmarried women had elevated odds of infection (2.2 and 1.6, respectively).
 The odds were nearly three times as high among women who had had three or more lifetime sex partners as among those who had had one or none (2.9).
-The odds were more than twice as high for women who had antibodies to C. trachomatis as for women who did not (2.2), and were 60% higher among women who had used oral contraceptives for five or more years than the odds among never-users (1.6).
+The odds were more than twice as high for women who had antibodies to C. trachomatis as for women who did not (2.2), and were 60% higher among women who had used the pill for five or more years than among never-users (1.6).
 However, the odds of testing positive for HSV-2 were not elevated among women who were infected with HPV.

-A multivariate analysis was performed among HPV-positive women, taking into account age, study center, HPV type, history of Pap smears, oral contraceptive use, number of full-term pregnancies and presence of antibodies to C. trachomatis.
-HPV-infected women who were also positive for HSV-2 had more than twice the odds of squamous cell carcinoma found among HPV-infected women who tested negative for HSV-2 (2.2), and more than three times the odds of adenocarcinoma or adenosquamous cell carcinoma (3.4).
+A multivariate analysis was performed among HPV-positive women, taking into account age, study center, HPV type, history of Pap smears, pill use, number of full-term pregnancies and presence of antibodies to C. trachomatis.
+HPV-infected women who were also positive for HSV-2 had 2.2 times the odds of squamous cell carcinoma found among those women who tested negative for HSV-2, and 3.4 times the odds of adenocarcinoma or adenosquamous cell carcinoma.
 Compared with HSV-2-positive women who had low-risk types of HPV, those who had high-risk HPV other than type 16 had 2.6-4.2 the odds of invasive cervical cancer, and those who were positive for type 16 had 4.0-6.7 times the odds.

-After taking into account a woman's number of lifetime sexual partners and her age at first intercourse, HPV-positive women who were also infected with HSV-2 still had nearly twice the odds of squamous cell carcinoma as did those who tested negative for HSV-2 (1.9).
-This risk was not significantly modified by their age, use of oral contraceptives, marital status, number of full-term pregnancies or presence of C. trachomatis antibodies.
+In analyses taking into account a woman's number of lifetime sexual partners and her age at first intercourse, HPV-positive women who were also infected with HSV-2 still had nearly twice the odds of squamous cell carcinoma as did those who tested negative for HSV-2 (1.9).
+This risk was not significantly modified by their age, pill use, marital status, number of full-term pregnancies or presence of C. trachomatis antibodies.
 In contrast, HPV-positive women who tested positive for HSV-1 were not at a higher risk of squamous cell carcinoma relative than those who were negative for HSV-1.

 "[G]enital HSV-2 infection may act in conjunction with HPV infection to modestly increase the risk of invasive cervical cancer," the investigators comment.
-They add that a woman's past sexual behavior and the presence of chlamydial infection do not modify this association, supporting a direct link between genital herpes and the risk of cancer in HPV-positive women.
+They add that past sexual behavior and presence of chlamydial infection do not modify this association, supporting a direct link between genital herpes and cancer risk in HPV-positive women.